-Your dentist may recommend that you undergo a dental crown procedure for one of several reasons: you have a particularly weak tooth that needs to be held together or requires a bridge; you have a tooth that is extremely discolored; or you wish to have a crown placed for cosmetic reasons.
+Your dentist may recommend that you undergo a dental crown procedure for one of several reasons: you have a particularly weak tooth that needs to be held together or requires a bridge; you have a tooth that is extremely discoloured; or you wish to have a crown placed for cosmetic reasons.

 The procedure for installing a dental crown normally takes two separate dentist visits.
-At your first appointment, your dentist will examine the tooth to make sure that it can support a crown, then begin filing it down to prepare for the crown.
+During your first appointment, your dentist will examine the tooth to make sure that it can support a crown, then begin filing it down to prepare for the crown.
 Alternatively, if the tooth is severely damaged or broken, your dentist may need to fill it in to make it large enough to properly receive the crown.

-According to the Cleveland Clinic, after the tooth is filed or filled to the proper shape, your practitioner will take an impression of the tooth, as well as those surrounding it, and send it away to a dental lab, so the permanent crown can be made accordingly.
+According to the Cleveland Clinic, after the tooth is filed or filled to the proper shape, your practitioner will take an impression of the tooth, as well as those surrounding it, and send it away to a dental lab so the permanent crown can be made accordingly.
 By the end of this first visit, your tooth will have a new temporary crown that protects it until the final crown is ready to be permanently placed.

 When the permanent crown is ready, you will have your second visit.
 At this appointment, the temporary crown is removed, after which the dentist will position and fasten the new crown to the tooth with a special adhesive.